-On the whole, Rapid Nutrition achieved a fair bottom line while moving forward with the implementation of its distribution model with a global perspective for the proceeding fiscal year, as well as the accomplishment of key objectives and a view towards ongoing product development to compliment its current product offering.
-As the natural healthcare market continues to skyrocket globally, our company is positioned for sustainable success.
+On the whole, Rapid Nutrition achieved an increased bottom line while moving forward with the implementation of its distribution model with a global perspective for the proceeding fiscal year, as well as the accomplishment of key objectives and a view towards ongoing product development to compliment its current product offering.
 The Rapid Nutrition Board of Directors is looking forward to seeing the fruits of their labour with an exciting year ahead with many initiatives being finalised in the coming months.